F5Networks/f5-ci-docs/docs/kubernetes/kctlr-use-bigip-k8s.rst

       k8s-worker-0   Ready     2d        v1.7.5
       k8s-worker-1   Ready     2d        v1.7.5

-You should now be able to successfully send traffic through the BIG-IP system to and from endpoints within your Kubernetes Cluster.
+You should now be able to send traffic through the BIG-IP system to and from endpoints within your Kubernetes Cluster.

 .. seealso::

-   If you get a configuration error when trying to create a virtual server using an iApp, see :ref:`Troubleshoot Your Kubernetes Deployment <iapp traffic group>`.
+   - If you get a configuration error when trying to create a virtual server using an iApp, see :ref:`Troubleshoot Your Kubernetes Deployment <iapp traffic group>`.

-   If you're having trouble with your network setup, see :ref:`networking troubleshoot openshift`.
+   - If you're having trouble with your network setup, see :ref:`networking troubleshoot openshift`.
      (This troubleshooting issue references the OpenShift Cluster Network, but the concepts are the same.)

 .. _Deploy flannel: https://coreos.com/flannel/docs/latest/kubernetes.html